syncfusion-content/maui-docs/MAUI/ProgressBar/getting-started.md

 This section explains the steps required to work with the progress bar control for .NET MAUI.

-## Creating an application using the .NET MAUI Maps
+## Creating an application using the .NET MAUI ProgressBar

 * Create a new .NET MAUI application in the Visual Studio.